 ION Rascal – Cycling shoes is a clip-in design from ION that meets the demand of every clipless pedal user.
 A stiffened midsole amounts to the perfect stiffness for efficient pedaling along foot length.
 The sole has a solid platform to push against with little flex.
-The rigidity and flexibility capabilities of the shoe due to its construction allows better pedaling through the corners and gives the feeling of a flat shoe.
+The rigidity and flexibility capabilities of the shoe due to its construction allow better pedaling through the corners and gives the feeling of a flat shoe.

 Double layer toe protection with an injection-molded toe cap with an asymmetric design means that the shoe is well armored and allows unconstrained pedaling.
 Dedicated climbing and pedal zones in the tread ensure traction both off and on the bike.
-To lock the feet of the rider in place, the laces and ‘Serpen Tie’ V- strap are provided.
-The fitting will be ideal for long duration rides.
+To lock the feet of the rider in place, the laces and ‘Serpen Tie’ V- the strap is provided.
+The fitting will be ideal for long-duration rides.
 The grippy ‘SupTraction Rubber Soul CL’ outsole is helpful when you may be riding without being clipped to the pedal.
 This is an advantage for those ‘riding unclipped on top of the pedal’ moments.
 To provide the very best comfort, the midsoles have cushioned.
-A footbed is also present with the padding for your heels.
+A footbed is also present with padding for your heels.
 The soles provide admirable grip on wet roots, while the toe and heel tread allow movement in forest areas effortlessly while two-component insoles make sure that you do not feel the feet fatigue on the long rides.
 Take a look at the size chart of ION Rascal shoes below:

 Q1.
 Do I need shoes for mountain biking?